Whirling injections, surjections, and other functions between finite sets: Whirling on m -injections and m -surjections between finite sets

 Choose a 1 in the orbit board and call its position $P_1$.
 Then by Lemma~\ref{lem:below-m-inj}(2), there exists at least one occurrence of 2 in $(P_1,[1,n])$; pick a position $P_2$ containing such a 2 and place it in the same chunk as $P_1$.
 For every $P_i$ containing the value $i$, we select a position $P_{i+1}$ in $(P,[1,n])$ containing the value $i+1$ and place it in the same chunk as $P_i$.
 Continue this until the chunk contains $1,2,\dots,k$ (that is, until the $k$ positions that comprise the chunk contain the respective values $1,2,\dots,k$).

 To start a new chunk, we choose a 1-entry that is not already part of a chunk, and wish to continue the same process.
-However, unlike in the case of injections, there is not necessarily a unique occurrence of $i+1$ within the next $n$ positions after an $i$, nor a unique occurrence of $i-1$ within the previous $n$ positions before an $i$.
-When placing an $(i+1)$-entry in the same chunk as $i$ in position $P$, then we want to choose $i+1$ that is not already part of a chunk.
+However, there is not necessarily a unique occurrence of $i+1$ within the next $n$ positions after an $i$, nor a unique occurrence of $i-1$ within the previous $n$ positions before an $i$.
+When placing an $(i+1)$-entry in the same chunk as $i$ in position $P$, we want to choose $i+1$ that is not already part of a chunk.
 When $(P,[1,n])$ contains such an $(i+1)$-entry, we choose one of them.
 However, such an $(i+1)$-entry may not exist depending on how we chose earlier chunks.

 See the left side of Figure~\ref{fig:change-chunks} for an example of this problem.
 Let $P$ be the position of the 2 in the purple chunk.
 Then the only 3 in $(P,[1,n])$ is already part of the brown chunk.
-In this case, we reassign the part of the brown chunk starting with 3 to be in the purple chunk, and then continue where the purple chunk is complete and we now attempt to complete the brown chunk.
+In this case, we reassign the part of the brown chunk starting with 3 to be in the purple chunk.
+So the purple chunk is now complete but the brown chunk is incomplete, having just the values 1 and 2.
+We now need to complete the brown chunk.

-In general, suppose for a given $i$ in position $P$, all $(i+1)$-entries within $(P,[1,n])$ are already part of chunks.
-Then we claim that at least one of these $(i+1)$-entries is in the same chunk as an $i$-entry in $(P,[1,n-1])$.
-To explain this we consider two cases.
+\textbf{ Claim: }Suppose for a given $i$ in position $P$, all $(i+1)$-entries within $(P,[1,n])$ are already part of chunks.
+Then at least one of these $(i+1)$-entries is in the same chunk as an $i$-entry in $(P,[1,n-1])$.